junlabucsd/napari-mm3/docs/user-manual.md

 If for a specific FOV there are multiple empty channels designated, then those channels are averaged together by timepoint to create an averaged empty channel.
 If only one channel is designated in the specs file as empty, then it will simply be copied over.
 If no channels are designated as empty, than this FOV is skipped, and the user is required to copy one of the empty channels from `empties/` subfolder and rename with the absent FOV ID.

 <a name="segmentotsu"></a>
-## 4. Segment images (SegmentOTSU or SegmentUnet).
+## 4. Segment images.

 <img width="1486" alt="otsu" src="https://user-images.githubusercontent.com/40699438/177629756-2bf87d2e-6ec8-4580-8675-648d68b29cb5.png">
 <img width="1180" alt="unet" src="https://user-images.githubusercontent.com/40699438/177629546-81c2f826-73e8-41ef-adbd-7ceb191db461.png">
 mm3 can use either deep learning or a traditional machine vision approach (Otsu thresholding, morphological operations and watershedding) to locate cells from the subtracted images.
+For info on the deep learning-based segmentation widget, see [SegmentUnet](/docs/user-manual.md#segmentunet).

+The following four parameters are important for finding markers in order to do watershedding/diffusion for segmentation.
+They should be changed depending on cell size and magnification/imaging conditions.

 **OTSU parameters**

 * `first_opening_size` : Size in pixels of first morphological opening during segmentation.
 * `distance_threshold` : Distance in pixels which thresholds distance transform of binary cell image.
 * `second_opening_size` : Size in pixels of second morphological opening.

-**U-net parameters**

-* `threshold` : threshold value (between 0 and 1) for cell classification
 * `min_object_size` : Objects smaller than this area in pixels will be removed before labeling.

 The working directory is now:
 ```